-Nike fish is a group of small Gobies that seasonally appear in Gorontalo Bay waters, usually at the end of the month in Hijri calendar.
-The people of Gorontalo catch this fish for consumption as well as in other areas, such as penja in West Sulawesi (Nurjirana, Burhanuddin, et al., 2019; Nurjirana, Haris et al. 2019) and dulong by the Philippines (Thomas et al., 2013).
-As a group of Amphidromous fish, the catching is usually done when they migrate from the sea to the river.
-Keith (2003); Yamasaki et al. (2011); Taillebois et al. (2012); & Mennesson et al. (2019) mention that adult amphidromous fish will spawn in fresh water, the eggs are placed on the substrate at the bottom of the water, and the larvae are then carried away by the estuary area into the sea.
+Nike (local name) is a designation for a goby fish group in the post-larval to the juvenile stages that seasonally appear in Gorontalo Bay waters, usually in the last quarter moon phase towards the new moon.
+The people of Gorontalo catch this fish for consumption as well as in other areas, such as Nike in North Sulawesi (Pangemanan et al. 2020), Penja in West Sulawesi (Nurjirana et al. 2019a; Nurjirana et al. 2019b), and Dulong by the Philippines (Thomas et al. 2013).
+As a group of amphidromous fish, the catching is usually done when they migrate from the sea to the river.
+Keith (2003); Yamasaki et al. (2011); Taillebois et al. (2012); and Mennesson et al. (2019) mention that adult amphidromous fish will spawn in freshwater, the eggs are placed on the substrate at the bottom of the water, and the larvae are then carried away by the estuary area into the sea.
 After the larvae live in the sea, they will then return to the river at the post-larval and juvenile stages.
-Olii et al. (2017) and Pasisingi & Abdullah (2018) report that Nike fish in Gorontalo Bay will first appear in the sea and move closer to the estuary areas by time until they finally disappear.
+Olii et al. (2017) and Pasisingi and Abdullah (2018) report that Nike fish in Gorontalo Bay will first appear in the sea and move closer to the estuary areas by time until they finally disappear.